ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/nextauth.md

 rubrica:
   - Provides authentication to the Nextra Site with NextAuth.js
   - Gives examples of useRef
+  - Add an example of `serverSideProps`  fetching data
+  - Add an example of pagination
   -  Deployment in Vercel
   - "Has forked nextra and familiarized with the concept of monorepo"
   - "The code is correct and works"